MaliaKisau/Virtual-Makeup-Try-on-App/README.md

 4. Preview: See the virtual makeup changes instantly on the uploaded photo.
 5. Save and Share: Save the modified photo or share it on social media platforms directly from the app.
 6. User-Friendly Interface: Simple and intuitive interface for seamless navigation and interaction.

+# How it Works:

+1. Upload Photo: Click on the “Load Photo” button to select a photo from your device.
+2. Apply Makeup: Choose from a variety of makeup options and customize them to your liking.
+3. Preview: See the virtual makeup applied to your photo in real-time.
+4. Save or Share: Save the modified photo to your device or share it with friends on social media.